loristns/Kadot/examples/README.md

 ## [📎 Argument extractor](https://github.com/the-new-sky/Kadot/blob/master/examples/argument_extractor.py)
 *⚠ This is an undocumented experiment*

-In this exemple we train a AdaBoost (Decision Trees) classifier to get the ability of extracting the name of a city in weather request.
-It use the PositionalWordVectorizer that is built for this kind of purpose.
+In this example, we train an AdaBoost (Decision Trees) classifier to get the ability of extracting the name of a city in a weather request.
+It use the PositionalWordVectorizer which is built for this kind of purposes.

 ```
 "the forecast for New-York"